aplteam/MarkAPL/MarkAPL.md

 CommonMark [^commonmark] is an attempt to establish a standard for Markdown.

 **_MarkAPL_** aims to implement the original Markdown specification with very few exceptions.
 It also aims to implement most --- but not all --- of the Markdown Extra enhancements.

 Finally it also aims to follow the CommonMark specification as far as it seems to be reasonable.
+That means that **_MarkAPL_** does not aim to restrict itself to what CommonMark defines.

 In addition **_MarkAPL_** offers several enhancements that might be particularly useful to APLers and don't hurt otherwise.